-Are you filing for a divorce in Bastrop or Austin?
+Are you filing for a divorce in Bastrop?

 Even if your divorce seems simple and straightforward, it is highly recommended that you consult a specialized divorce lawyer to ensure that you get everything right from the very beginning, as mistakes or oversights can lengthen the process or make it harder to settle the divorce in the long run.
 Our family law attorneys at Anderson & Anderson specialize in divorces of all kinds.

 The lawyers at Anderson & Anderson serve clients in Bastrop and surrounding areas.

 Filing for divorce affects your future and that of your children, so you cannot settle for less than the ideal terms of the divorce or the exemplary legal representation.
 Whether you are just beginning the divorce process, have already filed your petition for divorce or have a divorce agreement already drafted, our family law firm can help you to file for divorce and to settle your divorce in the best manner possible.